Best Online Master’s Degrees in: Law

 Building a Career

 The skills developed in a LLM degree relate to one’s ability to research and argue effectively through a deepened knowledge of a particular law specialty.
 With these skills, lawyers can grow in their careers by offering clients legal advice with a vast knowledge to back it up.
-The U.S. Bureau of Labor Statistics (BLS) conveyed in 2011 that the average U.S. lawyer makes $113,310 annually.
+The U.S. Bureau of Labor Statistics (BLS) conveyed that the average U.S. lawyer makes $113,310 annually.
 However, experience, location, education, specialization, and other elements can affect one’s salary, making the reported salary an estimate, not a promise.

 The outlook for lawyers in coming years is good in terms of hiring, as demand is predicted by the BLS to increase by 10% into 2020.
 However, it is also true that more law students graduate annually than there are jobs available, making the job market very competitive.
 So ultimately, those who earn a LLM will more marketable in the job market than those with only a J.D. degree.
 Additionally, according to the same BLS report, some industries have begun using legal professionals, such as paralegals, instead of lawyers to complete business related legal services.